-The preliminary estimates indicate the City’s portion of the costs to be approximately $52M.
-Those costs include planning, engineering design, third-party construction contracts for trenching and placement of conduits in the public right-of-way, work by other utilities (i.e., SDG&E), permitting, and other project management and related additional administrative expenses.
+Preliminary estimates place the City’s portion of costs at $52 million.
+City costs include planning, engineering design, third-party construction contracts for trenching and installing conduit in the public right-of-way, work by other utilities (i.e., SDG&E), permitting, and other project management and administrative expenses.

 To pay for the Project, in November 2016, the Del Mar voters approved Measure Q, a one-cent increase to the City’s sales tax rate.
 Today, the project team is evaluating phasing and financing alternatives for the City Council’s consideration.